agrinevich/viburnum/README.md

 - connect to server via ssh (or [Cockpit](https://github.com/cockpit-project/cockpit/)) as root
 - add user for website (like 'myblog' if you have site 'myblog.com')
 - disconnect
-- i would recommend to setup ssh login with keys (create ssh keys and transfer public key to server)
+- setup ssh login to server with keys (create ssh keys and transfer public key to server)
 - connect via ssh as user (like 'myblog')
 - chsh --shell /bin/bash myblog (optional, you can skip this step)
 - create and store tmux session (optional, you can skip this step)